mooreryan/InteinFinder/_docs_src/src/getting-started.md

 ```

 ## Run the pipeline

+- TODO mention the path? (`which InteinFinder`)
+- TODO "assuming the InteinFinder executable file is located in `~/bin/InteinFinder`

 Assuming that the `InteinFinder` binary is somewhere on your [path](http://www.linfo.org/path_env_var.html), then you can run InteinFinder like so: